List of state highways in Louisiana (500–549): Louisiana Highway 521

+Louisiana Highway 521 (LA 521) runs 10.43 mi from Leton to Millerton.

 Louisiana Highway 522

+Louisiana Highway 522 (LA 522) runs 3.80 mi in Mansfield.

 Louisiana Highway 523

 Louisiana Highway 523 (LA 523) runs 5.88 mi in a southeast to northwest direction from LA 1 to LA 511 in Shreveport, Caddo Parish.

 The route heads west from LA 1 at Lucas, a point within the southeast corner of Shreveport.
 After intersecting LA 3132 (Inner Loop Expressway), LA 523 curves to the southwest then turns northwest.
 The highway follows Ellerbe Road across LA 516 (East Bert Kouns Industrial Loop) to a second interchange with LA 3132 just east of I-49.
 LA 523 proceeds northward onto Line Avenue to its terminus at LA 511 in an area of Shreveport known as Cedar Grove.

 Louisiana Highway 524

 Louisiana Highway 524 (LA 524) runs 9.88 mi in a north–south direction from US 165 north of Pollock to the end of state maintenance at a point just north of LA 123 in Breezy Hill, Grant Parish.

 The route parallels US 165 through the community of Antonia.
 It then makes a brief jog onto US 165 before crossing to the west side of the highway and continuing toward Breezy Hill, where it continues as a local road.
 LA 524 represents the original alignment of US 165 through the area.
 It is an undivided two-lane highway for its entire length.